CS 241 Final Exam Information - Spring 2018

 - Use the WLP4 grammar or a sample grammar (available through the lecture notes) to do parsing exercises.

 - Implement a new language feature in WLP4 by extending the grammar and modifying the compiler components you built in assignments.
-You can use the Jslr tool to generate the LR(1) DFA for a modified WLP4 grammar.
 This exercise will test your understanding of much of the post-midterm material.